soundpress/RulesOfNYC/docs/c07/index.rst

 (p) All loading hoppers, doors, covers, or other closures of loading openings of all vehicles shall be kept closed and secured at all times excepting during actual loading through the particular opening.

 (q) The two plates supplied for each vehicle by the Department of Consumer Affairs shall be kept securely affixed at the lower forward end of the body of the vehicle, one on each side of body, so placed to be visible at all times immediately above the required painted legend as to unladen vehicle weight and cubic capacity.
 The foregoing shall not apply to Class 3 vehicles nor to platform bodies of Class 4 and Class 5 vehicles.
-Class 3 vehicles shall affix the plates to sign required by § 5-02(g) below the legend required by that section.
+Class 3 vehicles shall affix the plates to sign required by 16 RCNY § 5-02(g) below the legend required by that section.
 Class 4 and Class 5 vehicles may display the plates either on the chassis or on the cab in a position and manner to make each readily visible.

-(r) Each operator of a Class 3 vehicle shall display attached to the vehicle body the sign required by § 5-02(g) at all times when the vehicle is transporting materials for which the permit was issued.
+(r) Each operator of a Class 3 vehicle shall display attached to the vehicle body the sign required by 16 RCNY § 5-02(g) at all times when the vehicle is transporting materials for which the permit was issued.

 (s) Class 6 vehicle bodies shall not be loaded and shall not attempt to carry any material at any time above water level.